chisness/chisness.github.io/_posts/2020-04-17-freethrow-bet-evaluation.md

 Since the Markov chain is fast to calculate, we can use inspection to find an even better strategy.
 We start by only resetting on the 10th miss.
 We find the value $$n_{10}$$ $$\in$$ (0,100) with the minimum number of expected shots.
 We continue to use the value found for $$n_{10}$$ as the threshold for resetting on the 10th miss, and search for the threshold for resetting on the 9th miss, $$n_9 \in (0, n_{10})$$ that results in the minimum expected number of shots.
 We continue in this manner until we have found all values $$n_ {10}, n_9, \dots, n_1$$.
 The inspection model results in another slight improvement, with expected shots of **13,209**.
 The thresholds to reset are if misses 1 through 10 occur on or before total number of shots: $$$$\left(\begin{array}{inspection} 5, & 11, & 16, & 22, & 27, & 34, & 40, & 47, & 55, & 64 \end{array}\right)$$$$

 ## Practical Strategy and Conclusions
 We see that the reset strategies are all fairly similar and all have used the simplifying assumption of a fixed freethrow shooting make percentage.
-If I were playing (and thank god I'm not with my likely make percentage), I would look at the range of reset numbers and always reset below, never reset above, and then evaluate based on my perceived streakiness if in between
+If I were playing (and thank god I'm not with my likely make percentage), I would look at the range of reset numbers and always reset below, never reset above, and then evaluate based on my perceived streakiness/feel if in between.
+The precise reset strategy is probably much less important than slight ipmrovements in the make percentage and staying consistent under the pressure of being close to winning or missing a couple in a row.

-## Binomial vs. RL and Conclusions
-Having the discount rate built into the reinforcement learning model is a solution for the issue of considering the value of time.

-Could add cost per shot
-The reset strategy is probably much less important than slight improvements in the making percentage, but

 ## To add
 1) Show iterations of reinforcement learning procedure

 2) See how hot hand affects reset strategy and success